bradleyboehmke/bradleyboehmke/_posts/2016-06-26-defining-and-measuring-success-in-a-harm-reduction-context-i.md

 ## Class Notes
 Three key issues to always keep in mind:

-1. Prove causality
+1. Can we prove causality?
-2. Measure prevention
+2. How do we measure prevention?
-3. Define long-term success
+3. How do we define long-term success?

 Risk control